EdwinWu1423/diligent-computing/README.md

 			invoke recursive abstraction
 		move previous position to the current position remove record of previous position
+		if there are no legal paths to take backtrack to the previously recorded position
 ```
 ## class(es), with fields and methods